This guide covers how to implement compositor layers in your Unreal application. For additional information, see Compositor Layers.

 Overview

 In Unreal, compositor layers are implemented through the Stereo Layer API.
-Note that the Stereo Layer API is only supported for Oculus Headsets on Unreal versions 4.13 and later.
+Note that the Stereo Layer API is only supported for Meta Quest headsets on Unreal Engine 5.

 By default, compositor layers are always displayed on top of all other objects in the scene.
 You may set compositor layers to respect depth, causing them to be occluded by scene elements that are closer to the camera, by enabling Supports Depth.
-If you are using multiple layers, use the Priority setting to control the depth order in which the layers will be displayed, with lower values indicating greater priority (e.g., 0 is before 1).
+If you are using multiple layers, use the Priority setting to control the depth order in which the layers will be displayed, with higher values indicating greater priority (e.g., 1 renders on top of 0).

 Note that enabling Supports Depth may affect performance, so use it with caution and be sure to assess its impact.